-(II) File the application at least ten business days before the festival is to be held; and
+(II) File the application at least thirty calendar days before the festival is to be held; and

-(III) Include a twenty-five dollar annual processing fee with the application filed with the state licensing authority.
+(III) Include a fifty-dollar processing fee for the first festival with the application filed with the state licensing authority.

 (b) (I) A local licensing authority may create a local permit for festivals; except that a limited winery licensee or winery licensee need not obtain a local permit to participate in or hold a festival.
 If a local licensing authority does not create a local permit under this subsection (1)(b), an applicant need not obtain a local permit under this subsection (1)(b) to conduct festivals.